mrkipling/js-sensi/README.md

 ##Why am I rambling so much?

-I got home from work, drank some mostly-Belgian beers, and decided to hack away for most of the evening at my interpretation of Sparky.js, which I read about at work (and was inspired).
+I got home from work, drank some mostly-Belgian beers, and decided to hack away for most of the evening at my interpretation of Sparky.js, which I read about at work.

 I like this kinda stuff.
 New ways to structure javascript?
 That's pretty exciting.
+Well, sort-of exciting, at least.

+Beer + writing a README = rambling.

 ##Why is it called js-sensi?

-Offical line: it's a sensible way to structure your JavaScript files. (as in, "sensi"-ble)
+Offiical line: it's a sensible way to structure your JavaScript files. (as in, "sensi"-ble)

 Unofficial-line: you're a front-end developer; you can probably use your imagination.